 David hails from a family heavily steeped in barbershop and doo-wop harmonies as well as folk and classic country.
 He plays an eclectic blend of rock, blues, jazz, and country on acoustic and electric guitars as well as excelling in fingerstyle, composition and improvisation.
-You can see him performing locally with The David Zoll Quartet, zydeco outfit Bayou Diesel and the americana duo The Everydays.
+You can see him performing locally with The David Zoll Quartet, zydeco outfit Bayou Diesel, classic country band The Old Chevrolette set, and the americana duo The Everydays.

 Laurie is a contradance caller and multi-instrumentalist.
 She plays fiddle music from the contra, old- time, Irish, and Scottish repertoire and is a 2nd violinist in the Blue Ridge Civic Orchestra, St. Mathias Chamber Orchestra and Jubilee Summer Orchestra.
 She performs vocally and instrumentally in several genre-based ensembles including, Asheville Celticana, Carolina Ceil, Blue Heaven, Red Hot Sugar Babies, and Screechowl Serenade.
 She teaches fiddle, clawhammer banjo and beginning penny whistle, bodhran, guitar and mandolin.

 Matt studied jazz and classical guitar in college while earning his degree in anthropology.
 He’s been playing the guitar for over twenty years, and has been a guitar instructor for fifteen.
 An accomplished performer Matt is an amazingly versatile musician, moving seamlessly between folk, jazz, classical, Celtic, and rock and roll.
 He plays regularly in several venues in the Asheville area, often in a Rush cover band.